We provide a network and forum for the study of American author Kate Chopin.

 The KateChopin.org website staff:

-The editor of KateChopin.org is Bernard Koloski (Mansfield University).
+The general editor of KateChopin.org is Bernard Koloski (Mansfield University).

-The German page is edited by Heidi Podlasli-Labrenz (University of Bremen, Germany).
+The site’s bibliography page in German is edited by Heidi Podlasli-Labrenz (University of Bremen, Germany).

-The Portuguese page is edited by Cido Rossi (São Paulo State University, Brazil).
+The site’s bibliography page in Portuguese is edited by Cido Rossi (São Paulo State University, Brazil).

-The Spanish page is edited by Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain).
+The site’s bibliography page in Spanish is edited by Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain).

 Members of the website advisory committee include Tom Bonner (Xavier University of Louisiana), Barbara Ewell (Loyola University of New Orleans), Beth Jensen (Georgia State University Perimeter College), Kathleen Butterly Nigro (University of Missouri–St. Louis), Kelli P. O’Brien (University of Arkansas at Pine Bluff), Kate O’Donoghue (Suffolk County Community College), Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain), and Emily Toth (Louisiana State University).